Seni rebab: History

 As the Dekhani rabāb, the instrument was listed as a native instrument of Central India by Mughal chronicler Abu'l Fazl.
 It was played by different castes, from the high Brahmins leading religious songs to "low-caste entertainers."

 The instrument was associated with the Seniya family, of whom Tansen was one.
 Tansen has been credited with "popularizing" the rabāb.
 The name seni rabāb may be an Indian adaptation from a Persian designation of the instrument; "Sen-e-rabab" is supposed to mean rebab of [Tan] Sen.

 Religion

 Guru Nanak started the Sikh rababi tradition by engaging Bhai Mardana as his accompanist.
 The Muslim singers known as Mirasis were "rababis", because they played on the rabab or rebec.
 Some notable rababis after Mardana were his son Shahjada, Balwand and Satta, Babak, son of Satta, Chatra, son of Babak, and Saddu and Baddu.
 Rababis used to perform kirtan regularly at Amritsar before the partition of India in 1947, after which many of the rababis migrated to Pakistan.
 The Sikh rabab was traditionally a local Punjabi variant known as the 'Firandia' rabab (Punjabi: ਫਿਰੰਦੀਆ ਰਬਾਬ Phiradī'ā rabāba), however Baldeep Singh, an expert in the Sikh musical tradition, challenges this narrative.

 The last of the line of rababis was Bhai Chand.
 During the 20th century CE the instrument's use in Sikh kirtan was eclipsed by the harmonium but it has been revived.

+Prominent Performers of Seni Rabab

+Ustad Baba Alauddin Khan, Pandit Radhika Mohan Maitra were the prominent players of the Seni Rabab or the Tanseni Rabab.
+Pandit Joydeep Mukherjee (musician), a grand disciple of Pandit Radhika Mohan Maitra, and a disciple of Late Guru Pranab Naha of Kolkata, has revived the Tanseni Rabab in the year 2024.